vthib/boreal/boreal/README.md

 Although it is quite young, it should already be usable in place of yara in many use cases.
 See [missing features](#missing-features) for details on what is missing.

+## Description

+Boreal is designed to be a drop-in replacement of YARA, while also adding improvements.
+The main goals of the project are:

+* Complete compatibility with YARA rules
+* Only pay for what you use
+* Improved performances & reliability

 ## Features

 * Full compatibility with YARA 4.2 and [most modules](#modules).
 Any existing rule can be used as is.
-* Improved performances in many cases.
-See the [benchmarks](/boreal/benches/README.md) for details.
 * Avoid scanning for strings when not required, greatly reducing execution time on carefully crafted rules.
 See [no scan optimization](#no-scan-optimization).
+* Improved performances when using a few hundred rules.
+See the [benchmarks](/boreal/benches/README.md) for details.

+  There is a lot of room to improve performances much more, as working on performances has not been the main focus yet.

 ## Installation & use